DavidIlie/sharex-docker-upload-server/README.md

 This is a really basic ShareX custom upload server which can be installed on Docker or Kubernetes.
 It can only upload images.

+You can build the docker image if you want or use the published docker image if you don't want to modify anything.

 ## Building the Docker Image

 ```bash